bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 ## Introduction

-Short Quiz Q1.
+Short Quiz 1.
 How many ways are there to create a new cryptocurrency other than creating one from scratch?

 * Copy the code of a cryptocurrency and tweak the parameters (eg Bitcoin Cash, Bitcoin Diamond, Bitcoin Gold)
 * Create a Token Smart Contract on a platform that supports it.
 Eg, Ethereum, NEO, WAVES, EOS, NEM..etc

+Short Quiz 2.
+Which of the following is/are true for all cryptocurrencies currently?

+Ans: It is faster to use cryptocurrency for cross border funds transfer as compared to using traditional banking system.

 ## Chapter 1